SamRajeev/daily_planner_2_5.2/README.md

 # Daily Planner

-Helps you pan your Day with ease.You shedule your event and it reminds you of he event so you don't miss out on it.
+Helps you pan your Day with ease.You shedule your event and it reminds you of the event so you don't miss out on it.

 ## How Can you use it ?